HewlettPackard/hpe-grafana-clusterview-panel/README.md

 |...|

-A more complex query might add fields for additional text displays or urls, and/or split the location to multiple fields:
+A more complex query might add fields for additional text displays or URLs, and/or split the location to multiple fields:

 | name      |  row  | slot | index |value| extid  |
 | -         | -     | -    | -     | -   | -      |